The Daring Gourmet

 Instructions

-• Place the flour, sugar, yeast, salt and spices in the bowl of a stand mixer and stir to combine.
-Add the eggs and milk.
+• Place the flour, sugar, yeast, spices, salt and lemon zest in the bowl of a stand mixer and stir to combine.
+Add the eggs, butter, and milk.
 Use the dough hook to knead the mixture into a smooth and elastic dough, about 5 minutes.
 Add the dried fruit and continue to knead the dough another 2 minutes or until the fruit is incorporated.

 • Punch down the dough and divide it into 12 equal pieces.